-Guided Tour: The Toguri Museum of Art 30th Anniversary Exhibition: Kakiemon
+Guided Tour: The Toguri Museum of Art 30th Anniversary Exhibition: Kakiemon - SOLD OUT!

 Please join us Wednesday May 10 from 7:00 to 8:30 pm for a special event at the Toguri Museum of Art, a small museum in Shibuya that specializes in fine Japanese porcelain.
 For this private, after-hours event, we will have the museum to ourselves.
 Alice Gordenker, arts writer for The Japan Times, will guide us through the current Guided Tour: The Toguri Museum of Art 30th Anniversary Exhibition: Kakiemon.